About Us • Our Staff

 Executive Director, she/her

-MS Arts Administration and Cultural Entrepreneurship Northeastern University
+MS Arts Administration & Cultural Entrepreneurship Northeastern University

 Jennifer is a strong proponent of the power of art to bring about transformational change.
 She believes art can build understanding, connection and belonging, creating a more just, inclusive, and equitable world.
 She is delighted to bring to Arts in Reach her passion for art, education, and community building along with more than a decade of nonprofit leadership experience.